QubitPi/management-blogs/docs/_posts/2020-09-23-elasticsearch.md

   normalise the analysed terms
 * [Pattern Tokenizer](#pattern-tokenizer) uses a regular expression to either split text into terms whenever it matches a word separator, or to capture matching text as terms.

-Simple Pattern Tokenizer
-The simple_pattern tokenizer uses a regular expression to capture matching text as terms.
+* [Simple Pattern Tokenizer](#simple-pattern-tokenizer) uses a regular expression to capture matching text as terms.
 It uses a restricted subset of regular expression features and is generally faster than the pattern tokenizer.
-Char Group Tokenizer
-The char_group tokenizer is configurable through sets of characters to split on, which is usually less expensive than running regular expressions.
+* [Char Group Tokenizer](#char-group-tokenizer) is configurable through sets of characters to split on, which is usually less expensive than running regular expressions.
-Simple Pattern Split Tokenizer
-The simple_pattern_split tokenizer uses the same restricted regular expression subset as the simple_pattern tokenizer, but splits the input at matches rather than returning the matches as terms.
+* [Simple Pattern Split Tokenizer](#simple-pattern-split-tokenizer) uses the same restricted regular expression subset as the [simple pattern tokenizer](#simple-pattern-tokenizer), but splits the input at matches rather than returning the matches as terms.
-Path Tokenizer
-The path_hierarchy tokenizer takes a hierarchical value like a filesystem path, splits on the path separator, and emits a term for each component in the tree, e.g. /foo/bar/baz → [/foo, /foo/bar, /foo/bar/baz ].
+* [Path Tokenizer](#path-tokenizer) takes a hierarchical value like a filesystem path, splits on the path separator, and emits a term for each component in the tree, e.g. `/foo/bar/baz` → `[/foo, /foo/bar, /foo/bar/baz]`.

 ###### Keyword Tokenizer